jeremyschlatter/touchpad-cover/README.md

 Disable your touchpad while typing.
 Linux only.

 You probably want `syndaemon` instead of this.
-But if that doesn't work for you (as it didn't for me), this program might.
+If that doesn't work, you probably want [Touchpad Indicator](http://tipsonubuntu.com/2014/05/26/install-touchpad-indicator-ubuntu-14-04/) instead.
+If *neither* of those work for you, this program might.

+The `xinput enable` and `xinput disable` commands this program uses cause Xorg to use a lot of CPU.
+I don't understand why.

 ## Installation